KNOW WHEN TO SEND THE MULTITUDES AWAY

 Considering your daily busy and tight schedule, it is so easy to sacrifice your time alone with God, deceiving or consoling yourself that God understands that you are too busy.
 It requires no effort to substitute your personal fellowship with God with corporate fellowship.

-When you constantly sacrifice your time alone with God for other activities or fellowships, you will miss the tremendous blessings of personal, deep and intimate communion with God.
+When you constantly sacrifice your time alone with God for other activities or fellowships, you will miss the tremendous blessings or benefits of personal, deep and intimate communion with God.

 There are deep things about God, His kingdom, and His plans and purposes for your life that you may never get to know or understand in the public or while among the multitudes, but only when you are alone with God, in your closet or solitary place.